PathwayCommons/factoid-converters/README.md

 RESTful API (Swagger docs):

-Once the app is built and running, the auto-generated documentation is available at `http://localhost:8080/convert/`
+Once the app is built and running, the auto-generated OpenAPI/Swagger documentation is available at (ending with '/') `http://localhost:8080/convert/`

 ## Docker